adonis-dave/AT-hackathon/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, please give it a ⭐️ and share it with others!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

-## 🙏 Acknowledgments <a name="acknowledgements"></a>
+## 🙏 Acknowledgements <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse for providing the inspiration and guidance for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>